fnando/dispatcher-js/README.md

 end
 ```

-Your application must be defined as a global variable called +App+.
+Your application must be defined as a global variable called `App`.

 ```javascript
 App.users = {};